kaikaic1998/Real_Time_Video_Inpainting_PoC/README.md

 <h1 align="center">Real Time Video Inpainting (PoC)</h1>

-This repository is a Proof of Concept (PoC) with the goal to create a framework of real time video inpainting.
-This framework utlize three pre-trained machine learning model to achieve the goal.
-More specifically, a Siammask model is used to track target and output bound box at real time; a HQ-SAM model for predicting high quality mask of the selected target from the bounding box; a Deep Video Inpainting model for inpainting the target.
+This repository is a Proof of Concept (PoC) to create a framework for real-time video inpainting.
+This framework utilizes three pre-trained machine learning models to achieve the goal.
+More specifically, a Siammask model is used to track the target and output bound box in real time; an HQ-SAM model for predicting high-quality mask of the selected target from the bounding box; a Deep Video Inpainting model for inpainting the target.

 <p align="center">
 Framework